- Academic Program

 The paper must have a separate title page with the following information:

-The remaining pages should not have any identifying information, but should have the paper title and page numbers.
+PLEASE NOTE: The remaining pages should not have any identifying information, but should have the paper title and page numbers.
+Submissions not following these instructions cannot be accepted.

-Selection Process: Papers will be judged by the Medical Humanities Program Committee, and the award will be announced at the 2013 Liberal Arts Honors Convocation ceremonies.
-In the event of a tie, an award will be given to each of the winners.
+Selection Process: Papers will be judged by the Medical Humanities Program Committee, and the award will be announced at the 2015 Liberal Arts Honors Convocation ceremonies.
+In the event of a tie, the award will be split between co-winners.
 Undergraduate papers are judged separately from graduate papers.

 For questions or more information, please call 274-4740 or email Judi Campbell at firstname.lastname@example.org.